 Even when they belong to somebody who’d case was dismissed or have been found not guilty at trial.
 Booking information is often released from county offices within minutes of the arrest occurring.
 County jail works the same way, as soon as you are booked, your information is considered public knowledge.

 The whole industry functioned based on a system of extortion of cash from the innocent and guilty alike.
 The business fed off of embarrassment and humiliation without respect to personal privacy or decency.

 Traditional methods of sealing or expunging records never applied to the mugshot sites.
 Design expungement and sealings to dictate government agencies to destroy records on file.
 Leaving little recourse other than to cover what amounted to some semi ransom that is legal.
 Purchasing or applying for an expungement does not remove any mugshot from news sites.
-Creating what arose at a game of Whack-A-Mole.
-Despite this new legislation, the websites will continue to post available mugshots to the public eye to generate income from advertisement revenue.
-In addition, people searches online account for over 1 billion searches per day.
+A mugshot site makes no assumptions as they simply post your mug shot image with the booking information.
+Nine times out of ten the outcome is not listed which leaves it up to the readers to assume that individual was guilty of the alleged charges.

 Who are Mugshot Laws Directly Towards?